The Gift of Failure

 The self-esteem movement has done an entire generation a deep disservice.
 It started with the best intentions.
 In 1969, Nathaniel Brandon wrote a paper entitled "The Psychology of Self-Esteem" that suggested that "feelings of self-esteem were the key to success in life".
 Hearing this, many people started to find ways to confer confidence upon our children.
 This resulted in competitions where everyone gets a trophy and no one actually wins.
 "New games" attempted to engage children without any winners or losers.

 The parents who embraced these efforts did so out of love and with the most noble of intentions.
 The only problem is that these efforts simply do not work.
 Self-esteem is not something conferred, it is earned through taking risks and developing skills.
 When children stretch themselves, they expand their sense of their own capability and then feel confident to tackle the next challenge.
-Confidence comes form competence - we do not bestow it as a gift.
+Confidence comes from competence - we do not bestow it as a gift.

 Relatedly, we also spend too much time protecting our children from any pain or adversity.
 We hate to see them struggle and we suffer when they suffer.
 But the same loving envelope that protects them from pain also protects them from growth.